How to Cook Beans in a Slow Cooker

 So here’s how to cook dried beans in a slow cooker or Crock-Pot:

 1. Soak 1 lb. dried beans in cold water for a few hours or overnight and drain them.
+Alternatively, quick soak by covering the beans with plenty of water in a pot, bringing it to a boil, turning off the heat and letting them sit, covered, for 1 hour, then drain.
 This is not necessary but it may reduce the beans’ gassy effect when you eat them.

 2. Put the drained (or dry) beans in the slow cooker and cover them with water.